powerhousepro69/videoinfox/readme.md

-# Videoinfox v5.7.02
+# Videoinfox v5.7.13

 ### *Where video download and play is a clipboard copy away . . .*

 #### NEW: &nbsp; Customize Yt-dlp options for each playlist.
 Now other sites besides Youtube can be used.

+#### NEXT FEATURE: A Download Queue for Browse.
+Add videos to the queue from any of the playlists.

 ![Videoinfox HOME](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/HOME.png)